FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 At this point, the application backend has redirected the browser to the user's ToDo list.
 It has also sent the access token, ID token, and refresh tokens back to the browser as cookies.
 The browser will now send these cookies to the backend each time it makes a request.
 These requests could be for JSON APIs or standard HTTP requests (i.e. `GET` or `POST`).
 The beauty of this solution is that our application knows the user is logged in because these cookies exist.
 We don't have to manage them at all since the browser does it all for us.

 These cookies also act as our session.
 Once the cookies disappear or become invalid, our application knows that the user is no longer logged in.
 Let's take a look at how we use these tokens for an API that the browser will call via AJAX.
+You can also have server side, non API html generated based on the `access_token` claims.

 This API is used to retrieve the user's ToDos from the database.
 The key here is that we will assume that the OAuth server we are using creates JWTs (JSON Web Tokens) for the access token.

 ```javascript
 authorizationCheck = async (req, res) => {